 Vertigo filming location: Madeleine’s memories of the old mission: Plaza Stables at the Old Mission San Juan Bautista, California

 The movie’s climax returns to the scene of Madeleine’s suicide/murder.
-About 90 miles south of San Francisco, just east from Route 101, is the quiet little town of San Juan Bautista, home to a clutch of beautifully restored period buildings preserved as the Old Mission of San Juan Bautista, a State Historic Park.
+About 90 miles south of San Francisco, just east from Route 101, is the quiet little town of San Juan Bautista, home to a clutch of beautifully restored period buildings preserved as the San Juan Bautista State Park.

 Vertigo filming location: The inquest at the old mission: Plaza Hall at the Old Mission San Juan Bautista, California

-On the town’s central plaza you’ll find not only the mission, but the Plaza Stables Madeleine claims to remember from a previous existence, and Plaza Hall, the courtroom where the inquest is held (though, once again, the interior was recreated in the studio).
+On the town’s central plaza you’ll find the Plaza Stables Madeleine claims to remember from a previous existence, and Plaza Hall, the courtroom where the inquest is held (though, once again, the interior was recreated in the studio).

-The 19th century Old Mission of San Juan Bautista is the largest of the Spanish missions and houses a small museum, open daily from 10am to 4pm.
+Alongside the park, the mission itself is the Old Mission of San Juan Bautista, the largest of the Spanish missions and houses a small museum, open daily from 10am to 4pm.
 Don’t expect to see the bell-tower, from which Judy finally plunges to her death.
 The church’s tower had collapsed many years before and the movie’s climax makes use of a superimposed painting.